MILANBHADARKA/MILANBHADARKA/README.md

 - 👋 Hi, I’m @MILANBHADARKA
 - 👀 I’m interested in video editing.
-- 🌱 I’m currently learning many tings.
+- 🌱 I’m currently learning many things.
-- 📫 How to reach me bhadarkamilan6@gmail.com
+- 📫 How to reach me work.bhadarka@gmail.com

 <!---
 MILANBHADARKA/MILANBHADARKA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.